Erdogan wants a new constitution for Turkey - ExBulletin

 Moreover, it can exercise extensive control over appointments to the Supreme Council of Judges and Prosecutors (HSYK), which further weakens the independence of the judiciary.

-In his speech, Erdogan said: “We are trying to save our country from the shame of the coup constitution and to have a completely new, civil, democratic and libertarian constitution.
-The fact that we pioneered numerous constitutional amendments during our governments does not prevent us from seeing and deploring the persistent deficiency in this matter.”
+In his speech, Erdogan said, “We are trying to save our country from the shame of the coup constitution and to have a completely new, civil, democratic and libertarian constitution.
+The fact that we have been the pioneers of many constitutional amendments during our governments does not prevent us from observing and deploring the persistent lack in this area.

 Continuing, he said draft constitutional amendments would be submitted next week which would guarantee “the rights to education and employment of all our daughters and sisters, whether they wear the headscarf or are uncovered, as well as would protect our family institution from the threat of perverse currents”. ”